 4. What type of insulation is best?

-- Vapor barrier wrap – This type of insulation comes with every building installed by Carport.com.
-It is a lined insulated barrier with a low R value that keeps the building from sweating in high temperatures.
-A stable, energy-efficient option.
+- Vapor barrier wrap – This type of insulation can be purchased and installed by Carport.com is Vapor Barrier Insulation.
+This is a lined insulated barrier with a low R-value that designed to keep the building from sweating in dramatic temperature changes from condensation.
+The light insulating material is a stable, energy-efficient, optional upgrade for your carport, garage, or metal building.

 - Fiberglass – One of the least expensive (yet most common) insulation materials, fiberglass is an affordable option that can come with a vapor barrier for rodent protection.